Third-party reporting of offences

 - Have the approximate time and date the footage was taken.

-- Have the footage uploaded to a file repository or video site (eg a private youtube video) with a link you can share, or alternatively you can upload your video to Nextbase, but you will then need to submit this directly to Gloucestershire police.
+- Either have time to upload the footage during the submission process (for Opsnap), or have the footage already uploaded to a file repository or video site (eg a private youtube video) with a link you can share.

-- Note, the Gloucestershire police form automatically converts the URL to uppercase characters, so will break the link for some filesharing services (eg Dropbox).
+- Note, if using the general submission form, Gloucestershire police automatically converts the URL to uppercase characters, so will break the link for some filesharing services (eg Dropbox).
 You should repeat the link in the text, or use a service where this is not a problem.
 (Thanks to @BikeMcBikeface for noting)

-- You should not share the footage publicly until the police process is fully complete.
+- You should not share the footage or images from it publicly until the police process is fully complete.

 You can also file a report without footage, but a prosecution is much less likely to be successful unless there are sufficient witnesses and concern.

-How do I submit a recording to the police following a close pass or similar incident?
+Method 2: Submitting a recording to the police following a close pass or similar incident using standard form

 You’ll need to allow at least 15 minutes to make your submission.
 Whilst it does take some time, remember the evidence you provide needs to be sufficient for the police to take action.